 Ace is nineteen years old in this and Rebecca is eighteen.

-There are five stories in the "series" and here is the list in order I suggest to read them:
+There are five stories in the "series", eventually I will rewrite them all.
+Here is the list in order I suggest to read them:

 My Baby Shot Me Down (Prequel to the whole series, can be read whenever, I sugest either before Unofficial Hatred or after)

 Who Wrote The Book of Love (Spin-off.
 Read after Unofficial Hatred) (Still in-progress)

 Disclaimer: I do not own any of the character from Stand By Me that were mentioned in this story, I only own Rebecca and any characters mentioned that are not in the movie or book.
 I am not making any profit out of this, it's only for mine, and maybe others enjoyment.
 Oh, the things I would do if I owned Ace...Also the girl in the story picture is Marty from Grease, I picture Rebecca as her.

 Warning: This story contains use of bad language (I know some people have a problem with guys swearing in front of girls in that time era, and from what my mum told me - she was fifteen in '59 - it happened.
 I also figure that the cobras have no problem with it.
 Rebecca also comes from a rough family.).
 Violence and scenes of sexual nature occur, you have been warned.

 Apologies for rambling on, but this story has been with me for nearly ten years and I feel very passionate about it lol.
 Please feel free to leave a review (or even a pm) I love to read peoples thoughts on the story, please no flames, but constructive criticism is welcome.
 Reviews are very much appreciated.